THE Timetable

 The workshops are divided into difficulty levels (levels).

 Please note: The levels are recommendations and the transitions are sometimes fluid.
-The trainers have the instruction to basically stick to the levels indicated in the timetable.
+The trainers have been instructed to stick to the levels specified in the Timetable .

 Despite all the planning, it is not possible to determine in advance exactly which level is suitable and which is not.
 We therefore ask you to think in advance about which level is most likely to be suitable for you.
 For example, it does not make sense for dance school participants with little experience to choose level 3 purely out of interest.
 There would be a risk of getting in the way of the "dance flow" and not gaining much for yourself, as in-depth prior knowledge of figures and techniques is assumed to be fundamentally known here.